 The Oregon High Desert Classics serve as the primary annual fundraiser for J Bar J Youth Services, a nonprofit organization that facilitates positive change for youth.
 J Bar J hosts the show on its property housing The Ranch, a residential program and school for at-risk boys.
-Proceeds from these events support at-risk youth working with one of J Bar J’s five programs.
+Proceeds from these events support at-risk youth working with one of J Bar J’s six programs.
 The investment in “human capital” has concrete results as we see kids turn their lives around, becoming better community members, better partners, and eventually better parents.
 The board, staff, and youth at J Bar J Youth Services are grateful for the opportunities afforded by the OHDC.
 A former resident of our homeless teen shelter summed up his experience with this; “The LOFT (homeless shelter program) has helped me with many things.
 They helped me get back in school.
 They help me with my medical and dental needs.
 They make sure I am eating well.
 Most of all, the staff at the LOFT makes me feel like there is someone who cares”.

 Another youth who graduated from the Ranch had this to say; “J Bar J influenced me to become not only a productive member of society, but someone who I don’t mind looking at in the mirror in the morning.
 I learned how to take accountability for my actions and create a life for myself that I’m proud of.”